ttencate/aoc2017/25_kotlin/README.md

       throw RuntimeException("Could not parse line ${this}")
     }

-With some more machinery behind the scenes, this can be made to look even
+With some more machinery behind the scenes (see the final code for details), this can be made to look even nicer:
-nicer:

-    line.ifMatches {
+    line.matchRegexes {
       """...""" then { (foo) -> ... }
       """...""" then { (bar) -> ... }
     }